omonimus1/blog-jade-rubick/content/posts/2021-09-29--platform-teams-and-the-self-service-model/index.md

 Two other coordination models that are natural fits with self-service are embedded and consulting models.
 With self-service, you have a strong need to stay connected to the needs of your customers.
 So having team members embedded in other teams can be a useful way to see what their pain-points are.
 And if you provide a way for people to consult with your team when they have problems while using your work, you gain a valuable source of information on where your offering is falling short of the self-service ideal.
 So embedded and consulting models can be good complements to the self-service model.

-### Thank you

-This post benefited heavily from the feedback and thinking of many people with deep experience building Platforms.
-[Jim Shore](https://www.jamesshore.com) introduced self-service to me.
-I’d like to thank [Merlyn Albery-Speyer](https://github.com/curious-attempt-bunny) for offering a huge list of things he’s learned over the years building self-service teams, many of which became key points in this article.
-[Aaron Erickson](https://www.linkedin.com/in/aaronerickson/) shared his experiences with platforms as well, which helped cover some points I wouldn’t have thought to include.
-[Gus Shaffer](https://www.linkedin.com/in/gusshaffer/) had a lot of wisdom to share on things to watch out for and in particular some of the challenges of moving to self-service.
-[Marty Matheny](https://www.linkedin.com/in/martymatheny/) double-checked my memory about the database team at New Relic and helped me see how they had gone about moving to self-service, which helped flesh out the Wizard of Oz pattern.
-[John Hyland](https://www.linkedin.com/in/jhyland/) has taught me a lot about building platforms (as we built them together!), and provided valuable feedback on this article.
-I learned about the importance of the plug-in model from [Bjorn Freeman-Benson](https://www.linkedin.com/in/bjornfreemanbenson/) and [Kevin McGuire](https://www.linkedin.com/in/mcgui/).
-[Ben Bernard](https://www.linkedin.com/in/bernardben/) and [Ada Cohen](https://www.linkedin.com/in/ada-cohen-75176a93/) were some of the most effective people I’ve seen at being both customer focused and building developer experience tooling, so watching them in action helped me see some of the patterns I’ve mentioned in this post.

 ### Coordination models

 Self-service is just one of many [coordination models](/coordination-models/).
 Coordination models give you a menu of choices to choose from when solving your leadership coordination issues.